 "The best reason of all--it's my job.
 Here's my employer."

-Dace beckoned, and Dumont stepped to his side so they would both appear in Yoshida's screen.
+Dace beckoned, and Dumont stepped to his side so they would both appear on Yoshida's screen.
 The effect was astounding.
 A look of absolute fury crossed the sec-chief's face and vanished, like a passing wave, to be replaced by a frozen mask.
 It obviously took some effort for her to maintain her calm in the face of her righteous anger, as the slight tremors that ran along her jawline indicated.

 How can anyone feel such passion and loyalty towards a corporation, of all things?
 Redflare couldn't help but marvel.
 A corp just wasn't his idea of the subject for a Holy and Righteous Crusade.